mailslurp/cypress-mailslurp/templates/README.tpl.md

 # MailSlurp Cypress Plugin
 Official MailSlurp email plugin for Cypress JS.
 Create real test email accounts.
 Send and receive emails, SMS, and attachments in Cypress tests.
-For examplaes and usage see the standard [MailSlurp library](https://www.npmjs.com/package/mailslurp-client).
+For examples and usage see the standard [MailSlurp library](https://www.npmjs.com/package/mailslurp-client).

 ## Test email and SMS/TXT messages in Cypress
 With MailSlurp and Cypress you can: